fluent/fluentd-docs/README.md

 # INCLUDE pragma

-In order to avoid copy-and-pasting the same content on multiple pages, one can use the "INCLUDE pragma".
+You can use the "INCLUDE pragma" to avoid copy-and-pasting the same content or updates on multiple pages.

-The syntax is as follows
+The syntax is as follows:

-    INCLUDE: <filename>
+    INCLUDE: <filename without extension>

-    blah blah blah...
+    *the rest of the document.*

-(Notice that there is a blank line between "INCLUDE..." and "blah blah blah...")
+Please remember to include a blank line between "INCLUDE..." and the rest of the document.
-Then, the docs app will search for <filename>.txt in the `docs` directory.
+The docs app will search for <filename>.txt in the `docs` directory and insert its contents into the current document.
 For example, if you write

     INCLUDE: _buffer_parameters

-    blah blah blah...
+    *the rest of the document.*

-The docs app would insert the content of _buffer_parameters.txt into the docs page.
+then the docs app will insert the contents of _buffer_parameters.txt into the current document.

 # Acknowledgement